Yutong-Ren338/UK-Energy-Modelling-Update/README.md

 # UK Energy Modelling with CO2 Removal

-A Python-based energy system model for simulating the UK's 2050 net-zero energy transition with integrated Direct Air Capture (DAC) capabilities.
+A simple Python-based energy system model for simulating the UK's 2050 net-zero energy landscape.

 ## Overview

 This model simulates the UK's future energy system using hourly/daily time series data with the following key capabilities:

-- **Renewable energy generation** from wind and solar with realistic ERA5-based capacity factors from Renewables.ninja
+- **Renewable generation** from wind and solar with realistic ERA5-based capacity factors
-- **Multiple demand scenarios**: Switch between naive scaling, seasonal patterns with heat pump electrification, and CCC CB7 2050 projections
+- **Multiple demand scenarios**: naive scaling, seasonal scenarios, and CCC CB7 projections
-- **Energy storage systems** with configurable capacity and round-trip efficiency losses
+- **Energy storage systems** with configurable capacity, power and efficiency
-- **Direct Air Capture (DAC)** integration for CO2 removal using excess renewable energy
+- **Direct Air Capture (DAC)** integration for CO2 removal using excess capacity
-- **Economic analysis**: Cost modeling and optimization capabilities (in development)
+- **Economic analysis**: Cost modeling and optimisation capabilities (in development)

 ## Getting Started